 What happens in Ibiza...
 Dries Mertens en Kat Kerkhofs steken liefde niet weg op vakantie

 De thermometer op Ibiza ging nog wat extra de hoogte in - en ‘t is er dezer dagen al 30 graden of warmer.
 Dries Mertens en zijn vrouw Kat Kerkhofs staken er dinsdag hun liefde allerminst weg.
 Een paparazzifotograaf legde het koppel vast toen ze onder meer een innige kus deelden en enkele opmerkelijke poses aannamen in de azuurblauwe zee.
-Gisteren waren de twee zoals in de video hieronder zichtbaar alweer op een volgende vakantiespot: samen op de motor in de Franse Limousin.
+Gisteren waren de twee alweer op een volgende vakantiespot: samen op de motor in de Franse Limousin.

 Lees ook.